dmidlo/histdata.com-tools/docs/reconstruction-plan-contracts.md

 Every stage command carries one strong reference to the execution manifest.
-The stage loader verifies that reference, reads the public configuration and source inventory, checks the handler name and stage-specific artifact kinds, and rejects any input not present in the execution graph.
+The stage loader verifies that reference, reads the public configuration and source inventory, verifies the catalog/resolution/experiment graph, checks the handler name and stage-specific artifact kinds, and rejects any input not present in the execution graph.
 No dataframe, tick row, or process-private configuration object is placed in Temporal history.
 Artifact, output, checkpoint, and scratch roots must be non-overlapping and